Skip to main content

 Ryan McCollum

-Simon Timmermans
+Simon J. Timmermans

-Dr. Simon Timmermans is a native of Washington State.
+Simon is a native of Washington State.
 His early interest in ruminant nutrition and veterinary medicine came from growing up on his family dairy farm.
 He attended Washington State University and received the MS degree in Animal Science and ruminant nutrition, with research emphasis on processing corn silage and evaluating a new method to measure rumen microbial output.
 He earned the DVM degree from Iowa State University.
 Simon’s practice is exclusively ruminant nutrition and medicine, with both dairy and beef clients.

 Jim Sears